furfsky/furfsky.github.io/README.md

 *Sections of this `README.md` file have been marked as outdated as per the framework transition.*

+*To learn more about the future furfsky.net framework, see this repo: https://github.com/furfsky/next*

 ## Explaining the repo (OUTDATED)

 *NOTE: As mentioned earlier, the repository is currently changing frameworks.
 The information below is solely preserved for archiving how the website worked in the past.*